toxeek/eks_localstack/README.md

 5. **clean**: cleans up the local tf setup (.terraform and .tfstate file)
 6. **destroy**: does a terraform destroy of the eks setup

 In this case, we create our own vpc, but you can use the terraform remote state, and use an existing vpc (you'll need to change the code).
-You use remote states whenever you want to run code in existing infrastrcuture so make as many changes as you like.
+You use remote states whenever you want to run code in existing infrastructure so make as many changes as you like.